Wilhelm2/ErrorDetectors/README.md

 # OMNeT++

-This section gives a brief description of the simulator OMNeT++ on which the project was implemented.

-The implementation was done in C++ on the version 5.6.1 of the OMNeT++ simulator[[5]](https://omnetpp.org/).
+The project was implemented on the version 5.6.1 of the OMNeT++ simulator [[5]](https://omnetpp.org/).
-OMNeT++ is an event based simulator primarly used for building network simulators.
+This section gives a brief description of OMNeT++, which is an event based simulator primarly used for building network simulators.

-parler des modules, des fichiers ini et ned, msg
+It is organized into modules that are combined in order to form a network.

+OMNeT++ uses the following specific files:
+1. **Initialization file:** Contains the simulation parameters.
+Uses the extension *.ini*.
+2. **Network files:** Define modules as well as the simulation network which is composed of modules.
+Uses the extension *.ned*.
+3. **Message files:** Define the messages used by nodes.
+Uses the extension *.msg*.

 See [here](https://doc.omnetpp.org/omnetpp5/InstallGuide.pdf) how to install the version 5.6.1 of OMNeT++.